Vyral/base-template/_posts/2024-01-03-ensuring-legal-safety-with-professional-property-photography.md

 {% include excerpt.html %}​​​​

 A common question we often receive is whether we use professional photos for our property listings.
-The answer is a resounding yes, and there are several crucial reasons for this.
+The answer is a resounding yes, and there are several crucial reasons for this:

 **1\.
 Documenting property conditions.** Each time a new tenant occupies one of your units, or whenever a unit goes vacant, we ensure to capture its current state through professional photos and videos.
 This practice is not universally adopted in the industry, as some companies may rely on outdated images, assuming the property remains unchanged.
 However, our approach is different.